 Things Leaders Say: “How Might We…”

 Last week, I introduced you to Chris McQueen, current Head of Community—Created Content for ServiceNow, former Google employee.
 This week, I want to share something else from McQueen that I think you’ll find helpful.
-Any time you cite a problem, … Read More
+Any time you cite a problem, turn it into a question that starts with these three words: How Might We… First … Read more

 More Questions for Leaders who Seek Self-Improvement